JitenRaj/java-notes/docs/java-oops/enum/enum.md

 }
 ```

-These fields are declared as final, meaning they are immutable once initialized.
+These fields are declared as `final`, meaning they are immutable once initialized.
 This immutability is crucial because it ensures that the values associated with each constant do not change after they are set, preserving the integrity and consistency of the constants throughout the application's lifecycle.

-The constructor Planet(double mass, double radius) is invoked for each enum constant to assign the specific mass and radius values.
+The constructor `Planet(double mass, double radius)` is invoked for each enum constant to assign the specific mass and radius values.

 ### Methods

-The Planet enum includes methods that provide functionality typical for a class.
+The `Planet` enum includes methods that provide functionality typical for a class.
 For example, methods to return the mass and radius values are defined as follows:

 ```java
 public double getMass() {